hdsu-bioquant/sincellTE_2022/session1/02_scATAC-seq_Signac.md

-# Multiome scRNA-seq/scATAC-seq analysis with Signac
+# Chromatin accessibility scATAC-seq analysis with Signac

 ## Data download

 In this tutorial we will use the scRNA-seq/scATAC-seq multiome example data provided by 10x Genomics for human PBMCs.
+However, we will focus only on the scATAC-seq data, in the second session we will see how can we use the scRNA-seq data to improve our analysis.

 The data was downloaded using the following commands: